bemcho/ComputerVisionWitHaskell/README.md

 -- Dev workflow

-     stack solver --update-config
      ./build.sh

 -- Run

-     stack exec KafkaConsumerProducerTool
+     stack run
 or

      stack install ->  will install it in (~/.local/bin) you need it added  in $PATH

 then

-    KafkaConsumerProducerTool - will run from anywhere (no need to be in project dir)
+    CVWithHaskell - will run from anywhere (no need to be in project dir)

 ---
 ![My image](https://github.com/bemcho/KafkaConsumerProducerTool/blob/master/KafkaConsumerProducerTool.png)